rune/rune/README.md

 Take a look at our [example game](https://github.com/rune/rune-games-sdk/blob/staging/examples/bunny-twirl/index.js) for inspiration or dive into the [source code](https://github.com/rune/rune-games-sdk/blob/staging/src/index.ts).

+## Debugging Locally

+To make it easy for you to debug your game locally, this SDK will:

+- Call the `startGame` function 3 seconds after your game called `Rune.init()`
+- Call the `startGame` function 3 seconds after your game called `Rune.gameOver({ score: myGameScore })`

+This simulates what the SDK will do based on player actions when your game is running inside [Rune](https://play.google.com/store/apps/details?id=ai.rune.tincan).

 ## Score

 For the Rune leaderboard logic to work correctly, your game's score should: